ahmediblao1/FilterPro-image-editor/README.md

 FilterPro

 FilterPro is a web-based image editing tool that allows users to apply a variety of filters to their photos.
-The application is built with HTML, CSS, and JavaScript using the Bootstrap framework and can be easily used in any modern web browser.
+The application is built with HTML, CSS, and JavaScript and can be easily used in any modern web browser.

 Features